Pazhani (2008 film)

 Pazhani is a 2008 Indian Tamil-language masala film written and directed by Perarasu.
 Marketed as "Commercial Panchamirtham", it stars Bharath in the main lead role alongside Kajal Aggarwal and Khushbu.
 The film, produced by Sakthi Chidambaram under the banner Cinema Paradise, had music by Srikanth Deva.
-This is Bharath's first action film with a mass image makeover and is also the first Tamil film release for Aggarwal.
+This is Bharath's first action film with a kola mass image makeover and is also the first Tamil film release for Aggarwal, as her Tamil debut film Bommalattam (also 2008) got delayed.

-Pazhani launched on 10 August 2007 and was released on 15 January 2008 which coincided with the Pongal festival, and became a commercial success.
-It was later remade into Oriya as Gud Boy (2012).
+Pazhani launched on 10 August 2007 and was released on 15 January 2008 which coincided with the Pongal festival, and emerged as Pongal winner.

 Plot

 Pazhanivel (Pazhani) is released from jail after 15 years and accidentally saves Jeevanandham from some goons, following which he gets appointed as Jeevanandham's car driver.
 Karpagambal is Jeevanandham's wife and also Pazhani's sister, which he learns later.
 Pazhani hides his identity from Karpagambal and reveals his name as Vellaiyan, as she has a hatred towards her brother from childhood.
 Meanwhile, Pazhani falls in love with Deepti.
-Pazhani suddenly finds out that Jeevanandham has a money-minded concubine named Durga.
+Pazhani suddenly finds out that Jeevanandham has a money minded concubine named Durga.

 Karpagambal finds out that Pazhani is her brother and gets furious.
 She also gets him sacked.
 Now, Karpagambal finds out the real truth about her brother.
 A flashback is shown where Karpagambal and Pazhanivel's father, Meiyappan, had a concubine and Pazhani killed her at the age of 10.
 He is then arrested and jailed for the well-being of his mother.
 As Karapagambal was unaware of the reason behind the murder, she developed a hatred towards Pazhani right from childhood.
 Knowing the truth, Karpagambal understands Pazhani and she tells him not to come to her husband's house and see her again.

 However, Jeevanandham has other plans now.
 He decides to divorce Karpagambal and marry Durga legally.
 Pazhani challenges Jeevanandham and tries all means to save Karpagambal.
 Jeevanandham stages a foul play along with Vaikundan, an unscrupulous moneylender.
 Everyone believes that Vaikundan confiscated Jeevanandham's house, following which Karpagambal is sent out of the house, but Pazhani arrives and takes Karpagambal along with him.
 Vaikundan cheats Jeevanandham and takes away his home for real, which shocks Jeevanandham.

 Pazhani plays tricks and makes Karpagambal as the owner of the export firm owned by Jeevanandham, as the business is registered in the name of Karpagambal.
 Jeevanandham is left penniless, and to his surprise, Durga ditches him and joins hands with Vaikundan.
 Jeevanandham realises his mistake.
 Finally, Pazhani kills both Vaikundan and Durga in a fight.
 Pazhani is arrested for the murders and goes to jail.
 Pazhani feels happy that at first he landed up in jail for the well-being of his mother, and now he is jailed for the well-being of his sister.